 You as artist are paying – and likely a significant amount – to obtain the various services that a producer provides, such as offering their opinion of the songs, making suggestions on improving them, and suggesting changes to the arrangements.
 But do any of these things constitute producer songwriting?

-For example, if a producer changes a single chord in the chorus of your song, is that producer songwriting?
-If they write all the lyrics to that chorus, is that producer songwriting?
+For example, if a producer changes a single chord in the chorus of your song, is your producer songwriting?
+If they write all the lyrics to that chorus, is your producer songwriting?
 In my opinion, the answer to the former is no and latter is yes.
 Unfortunately, most contributions fall somewhere in between the two extremes, which creates a real grey area.

 What does the law say?